Tutorial

-In this tutorial, I have a list of products.
+In this tutorial, I have a list of breweries.
 One common feature for a table of records is to perform some sort of bulk actions.
-As an example in this tutorial, I want to be able to toggle all records with a checkbox in the table header and perform some sort of action on the selected ones.
+As an example, I want to be able to toggle all records with a checkbox in the table header and perform some sort of bulk action on the selected ones.
+Also, I want to be able to do it in a reusable way.

 socket